 surprise; I do not have my therm-a-rest.

-This mat keeps me off the ground and assure a restful, dry sleep.
+This mat keeps me off the ground and assures me restful, dry sleep.
 My choices are limited so I begin to collect

 pine needles for my bed.
 My rain gear